Terabit-Ethernet/NetChannel/README.md

 ## 3. Run a Toy Experiment
   On both sides:
+  Load the NetChannel kernel module and run network configuration scripts:
   ```
   sudo insmod ~/NetChannel/module/nd_module.ko
   sudo ~/NetChannel/scripts/network_setup.sh ens2f0
   sudo ~/NetChannel/scripts/enable_arfs.sh ens2f0
   ```

-**You should confirm that NetChannel kernel module is loaded in both machines before activating the NetChannel module**
+**[NOTE]** You should confirm that NetChannel kernel module is loaded in both machines before activating the NetChannel module.

   On the Server side:
   Activate the NetChannel kernel module and run a test server application: